DFE-Digital/bat-design-history/app/posts/manage-teacher-training-applications/2020-03-27-application-layout-changes.md

 If we let users download the application as a PDF then they can print it out or send it via email.

-We'll know this works when:
+We'll know this works when we see users sharing the PDF application with colleagues.

-- Users click the download link

 {{ appFigure({
   image: {